plone/plone.app.testing/README.txt

 On tear-down, you will then want to:

-1. Remove any GenericSetup profiles that were loaded during setup from the global registry.
+1. Remove any GenericSetup profiles and import/export steps that were loaded into the global registries during setup.

 2. Pop the global component registry to unregister components loaded via ZCML.